NOT AUTUMN 2015

 Module Coordinator: Dr Gerry Edgar, Management, Work & Organisation Division

 Contact Hours: 30 hours

-This module aims to cover the tools and techniques which can be used to evaluate the performance of a business or organisation, and develop strategies to introduce targeted changes to the systems and processes of the business.
+This module explores the major tools and techniques which can be used to evaluate the performance of a business or organisation.
 The intention is to provide students with a practical framework for quality and business improvement and a grasp of the fundamentals of measurement tools and techniques.
-The theme of self-assessment is a key one and, to enable self-assessment, it is important to establish measurement and evaluation systems that are appropriate to the task but also to the culture and values of the organization.
-The main adjustment models to achieve this are studied in detail.
-It is also vital to be able to benchmark performance against best practice and to discuss various benchmarking approaches.
+The theme of self-assessment is a key one and, to enable self-assessment, it is important to set up measurement and evaluation systems that are appropriate.
+The major models to achieve this are studied in the module.
+It is also vital to be able to benchmark performance against best practice and to discuss different benchmarking approaches.

 Particular emphasis is placed on the service sector, which is of increasing importance in the international context.
 The design and delivery of improved services underpins much of what the module is about.
 The optimisation of service design and the evaluation of customer expectations and perceptions are an important part of the improvement process.
-The module will also develop the globalization agenda in supply chain methods of improvement strategies, investigating internal development versus external capability acquisition.
+These service elements are dealt with in the second half of the module.

 By the end of the module students will be able to: